The Tibetan turnip KTRG-B49 response to freezing tolerance

 BrrICE1.1 bound to the promoters of polyamine pathway DEGs in vitro and vivo

 Possible interactions of BrrICE1.1 with the MYC elements of the above gene promoters were tested using a yeast one-hybrid system.
-We found that BrrICE1.1 could activate BrrADC2.1pro::pAbAi, BrrADC2.2pro::pAbAi, BrrAIH1.1pro::pAbAi, and BrrAIH1.2pro::pAbAi, but not their mutant, suggesting that the MYC elements, CATTTG sites for BrrADC2.1 and BrrADC2.2, and CAATTG sites for the BrrAIH1.1 and BrrAIH1.2 promoters were necessary and required for BrrICE1.1 binding (Fig. 4B) in yeast.
+We found that BrrICE1.1 could activate BrrADC2.1pro::pAbAi, BrrADC2.2pro::pAbAi, BrrAIH1.1pro::pAbAi, and BrrAIH1.2pro::pAbAi, but not their mutant, suggesting that the MYC elements, CATTTG sites for BrrADC2.1 and BrrADC2.2, and CAATTG sites for the BrrAIH1.1 and BrrAIH1.2 promoters were necessary and required for BrrICE1.1 binding in yeast (Fig. 4B).

 Transgenic and RNAi hair roots showed altered levels of BrrADC2.2 transcripts and polyamines